leez7onefl/reinforcement-learning-demo/ReadMe.md

 ---

-# Lab4 Gen AI for computer Vision
+# Deep Reinforcment Learning Algorithms

-This repository contains the lab4 for the "*Generative AI for Computer Vision*" course at EFREI, 2025.
+This repository contains the final project for the "*Reinforcment Learning*" course at EFREI, 2025.

 ## Project Overview

-The objective of this project is to approach the concept of Diffusion Models.
-[The base dataset](https://fr.wikipedia.org/wiki/CIFAR-10).

 ## Project Structure

 ```
-lab4_diffusion_models/
+rl_final/
 │
 ├── main.py                  # Main streamlit, organize the pages
 ├── exercice1.py             # Exercice 1 of the lab